 We are here for Date Night Veal Osso Bucco in all the ways.

 - Stick to your ribs goodness

-- Fall off the bone bites of meat
+- Fall off the bone bites of tender veal

 Is food your language of love?
 Because this rich, Italian classic is definitely speaking my language.